-Sadly, the monitor doesn’t support Adaptive-Sync or FreeSync, so you won’t be able to get a variable refresh rate as a means to prevent screen tearing.
+Sadly, the monitor doesn’t support Adaptive-Sync or FreeSync, so you don’t get a variable refresh rate as a means to prevent screen tearing.

 This technology is usually available on budget monitors at this price range at no additional cost, so if you want tear-free gameplay and have a compatible GPU, consider one of the alternatives we’ll mention below.

 With a pixel response time speed of 5ms GtG, the HP M27ha IPS monitor is capable of eliminating prominent trailing behind fast-moving objects.
 So, there won’t be any eye-catching ghosting artifacts, even in first-person shooters.

 Of course, if you want a really smooth gaming experience, you can actually get a 144Hz gaming monitor at this price range for a significant improvement in overall responsiveness.

 Since it doesn’t use PWM (Pulse-Width Modulation) to regulate brightness, the HP M27ha is completely flicker-free.
 So, those sensitive to flicker don’t have to worry about getting headaches after using the screen for a long time.